JasonSilvestri/VengeanceRCL/VengeanceRCL/wwwroot/docs/Discovery/StoryboardMarkers.md

-﻿# GiveSendGo.com/DDE Storyboard Markers Discovery
+﻿# DDE GiveSendGo Storyboard Markers Discovery

  The `Storyboard Markers` Discovery acts as a basic (_original_) blueprint for the architecure of how we will create a storyboard, handle scenes, etc.